Are you a small business owner looking for growth strategies to revive your struggling business and get back on your feet, after hitting rock bottom?

-As some one focused on reviving your dying business, from time to time, you need to review your outcomes.
+As some one focused on reviving your struggling business, after taking the steps above, you need to review your outcomes.

-This will help you to understand if the steps you’ve taken have been able to deliver any result or not.
+This will help you to understand if the steps you’ve taken so far have been able to deliver any result or not.

 Let’s say you’re a content creator for instance; to measure your performance, you’ll have to on a monthly basis review your content strategy, posting platform and overall results.

-Where you realize there’s no improvement then you’ll know it’s time to re-strategize and try something different.
+Where you realize there’s no improvement then you’ll know it’s time to re-strategize and try something different altogether.

-As a matter of fact, it’s very possible to revive a dying business and get back on your feet.
+As a matter of fact, it’s very possible to revive a struggling business and get back on your feet.

 Right now in this guide, you have all the right strategies you need to revive your dying business.

 Remember, if you find it difficult to get started on the right footing, we can hold you by the hand no matter the level you are with your business.
-Let’s get started here.
+So, let’s get started here.